top of page

 † students I supervised; * joint first authorship

-10. Grimm J, Sherwood L† , Bateman A & Krkosek M. Dispersal of Atlantic salmon eDNA across territorial boundaries.
-In preparation
+11. Grimm J, Sherwood L† , Bateman A & Krkosek M. Salmon aquaculture elevates levels of Atlantic salmon eDNA, but not pathogen eDNA across First Nations’ territories.
+In Revision

 6. Krkosek M, Bateman A, Bass A, Bugg W, Connors B, Deeg C, Di Cicco E, Godwin E, Grimm J, Krichel L, Mordecai G, Morton A, Peacock S, Shea D, Riddell S, & Miller K. 2024.
 Disease risks of salmon aquaculture to wild Pacific salmon in Canada.
 Science Advances. doi:10.1126/sciadv.adn7118 *Middle authors in alphabetical order